fujitsu-estonia/fujitsu-5956840/README.md

 ## Hosting the application locally
 - Download Docker Desktop (https://www.docker.com/products/docker-desktop/)
 - Open Powershell (Windows) or Terminal (Mac/Linux)
-- Navigate to the project's distribution file via command line (eg. `cd .../fujitsu-5956840/distribution`
+- Navigate to the project's distribution folder via command line (eg. `cd .../fujitsu-5956840/distribution`)
 - Run `docker compose up` (may take several for initial boot-up to complete)
 - open http://localhost:8081/ from your browser
 - CTRL + C in Terminal/Powershell to close the application (run `docker compose up` to start the app again)